akshaygona/textractor/README.md

 OCR (Optical Character Recognition) technique: used to identify words in a picture/scanned document and convert it into machine-readable text, that can be processed further.
 Although the technology is mature and uses advanced techniques, it can often produces an output that is incorrect or ridden with irrelevant pieces.

-This repo contains the code for BYOB Challenge: OCR De-noising.
 ## Steps to run the program:

    1. Clone the repository using: